OSCAgent: Accelerating the Discovery of Organic Solar Cells with LLM Agents: Experiments

 \subsection{Results of PCE Prediction}

-To assess the effectiveness of our PCE predictor, we evaluate it on the OSC experimental dataset~\citep{sun2024accelerating}, comparing with baseline models and ablation studies on key components.
+To assess the effectiveness of our PCE predictor, we evaluate it on the OSC experimental dataset~\cite{sun2024accelerating}, comparing with baseline models and ablation studies on key components.
 Table~\ref{tab:pce_results} reports the performance in terms of $R^2$ and MAE.

-For baselines, we cover both traditional machine learning methods and recent neural architectures.
-As a classical approach, we adopt Morgan molecular fingerprints combined with a Random Forest (RF) regressor, which has long been used for PCE prediction.
-Among neural models, we include a Transformer applied to molecular SMILES sequences, an MPNN operating on molecular graphs, and two recent graph transformer variants, RingFormer~\citep{ding2025ringformer} and GRIT~\citep{ma2023graph}.
-In addition, we evaluate abcBERT~\citep{sun2024accelerating}, a model that performs pretraining exclusively on the molecular graph modality.
+For baselines, we consider both traditional machine learning methods and recent neural architectures.
+As a classical approach, we adopt Morgan molecular fingerprints combined with a Random Forest (RF) regressor, which is widely used for PCE prediction~\cite{eibeck2021predicting}.
+Among neural models, we include a Transformer applied to molecular SMILES sequences, an MPNN operating on molecular graphs, DropConn~\cite{10164235}, and two recent graph transformer variants, RingFormer~\cite{ding2025ringformer} and GRIT~\cite{ma2023graph}.
+DropConn is a graph neural network designed for molecular property prediction using random connection dropping.
+We also evaluate abcBERT~\cite{sun2024accelerating}, a model that performs pretraining exclusively on the molecular graph modality.

 We observe that many recent neural architectures, despite their success in other molecular tasks, underperform on PCE prediction compared to the traditional fingerprint-based approach.
-This highlights the necessity of incorporating molecular fingerprints as complementary features in our design.
+This suggests that relying on a single modality is often insufficient for capturing the complex structural and electronic factors that govern OSC efficiency.
+In particular, molecular fingerprints remain highly informative in this task, motivating their inclusion as an essential modality in our framework.
 Among baselines, abcBERT benefits from graph-level pretraining and shows competitive performance, yet it still lags behind our predictor.
 This shows the advantage of combining multimodal representations with uncertainty-aware learning in capturing the factors that determine PCE.

-The ablation study confirms that uncertainty quantification, pretraining, and handcrafted molecular descriptors each make meaningful and complementary contributions to our framework.
-The integration of these components yields a predictor with markedly improved accuracy, providing OSCAgent with a more reliable foundation for downstream molecular design.